Stephen A. Hammer, PhD

 Before joining the World Bank, Dr. Hammer was a professor at MIT's Department of Urban Studies and Planning (DUSP).
 He also previously taught at Columbia University's School of International and Public Affairs, the Milano School of Policy, Management and the Environment, and the Pratt Institute.
+He holds a PhD from the London School of Economics.

 Dr. Hammer can be reached at shammer (at) worldbank.org.